Florida Botanical Gardens: Events

 A significant part of fundraising for the FBGF comes from events.
-The largest and longest duration event consists of Holiday Lights in the Gardens, its annual winter fundraiser.
-The event begins the day after Thanksgiving and ends the first day of the new year.
-The Gardens sparkles with 1 million, twinkling, LED lights in a multitude of colors.
-Vibrant laser lights and lighted figures round out our display to wow guests of all ages.
+The largest and longest-running event is Holiday Lights in the Gardens, its annual winter fundraiser.
+The event begins the day after Thanksgiving and ends on the first day of the new year.
+The Gardens sparkle with 1 million LED lights in a multitude of colors.
+Vibrant laser lights and illuminated figures enhance the displays.

 The Pinellas African American Heritage Celebration (PAAHC) is a one-day festival showcasing Black history and culture at Pinewood Cultural Park (Florida Botanical Gardens, Heritage Village, Creative Pinellas).
 The goal of this festival is to exhibit the diversity within Pinellas County.
-It aims to highlight the many talents of the students within Pinellas County Schools, talented local artists, entrepreneurs, and restaurateurs.
+It aims to highlight the many talents of students within Pinellas County Schools, as well as talented local artists, entrepreneurs, and restaurateurs.

-The Florida Native plant Symposium aims to educate the public on Florida’s native plants.
-This event has keynote speakers, vendors, breakout sessions, and tours showcasing the Gardens' Florida native plants.
+The Florida Native Plant Symposium aims to educate the public on Florida’s native plants.
+This event features keynote speakers, vendors, breakout sessions, and tours that showcase the Gardens' Florida-native plants.
 The Tour of Private and Public Gardens is a collaboration between the FBG and local garden owners.
 Event-goers receive guided tours of the FBG, as well as private access to beautiful and varied Pinellas County gardens.
 Pumpkin Fest is a fall-themed festival that showcases a pumpkin patch, a scarecrow contest, pumpkin carving, and other activities.
 Outside vendors take part in this event by providing information and other activities.
 The Foundation's Botanical Bounty Gift Shop showcases its seasonal items for sale.

 Hops Night in the Gardens is a partnership between the Foundation and local breweries, creating a beer sampling event open to the public.
-Hops Night 2022 occurred in the wintertime, allowing visitors to enjoy beer under the twinkling holiday lights.
-The Gift & Plant Sale also takes place during the winter holiday season, allowing event-goers to shop various gift and plant vendors while enjoying the lights.
+Hops Night 2022 took place in the winter, allowing visitors to enjoy beer under the twinkling holiday lights.
+The Gift & Plant Sale also takes place during the winter holiday season, allowing event-goers to shop with various gift and plant vendors while enjoying the lights.

 Third Saturdays at Pinewood is a collaboration between the Pinewood Partners: The Florida Botanical Gardens, Creative Pinellas, and Heritage Village.
 On the third Saturday of every month, the partners invite the public to participate in events that connect all three organizations.
-Throughout the year, many other events are mixed in, such as wreath workshops, plant sales, garden tours, and more.
+Throughout the year, various other events are also held, including wreath workshops, plant sales, garden tours, and more.
 These events also invite the community to get involved through volunteering.